 The Testing and Assessment Center administers a wide range of campus, state and national examinations utilized in student counseling, course placement, research, certification, licensing, and awarding of college credits.
-The Testing and Assessment Center is located in Student Services, Building 6, on the Pensacola campus.
-Testing services are also available in the Student Services offices on the Milton and Warrington campuses.
+The Testing and Assessment Center is located in the Student Services Building (Building 6), on the Pensacola Campus.
+Testing services are also available in the student services offices on the Milton and Warrington campuses.

 The College Testing and Assessment Center administers the American College Test (ACT) and the Scholastic Aptitude Test (SAT) on nationally scheduled test dates.
-Information may be obtained from the Testing and Assessment Center, Building 6, Pensacola campus, or from Student Services offices on district campus sites.
+Information may be obtained from the Testing and Assessment Center, Building 6, Pensacola Campus, or from Student Services offices on district campus sites.
 Prospective students may obtain application packets from area school guidance offices.

 Prospective students are encouraged to take the ACT or SAT examination and have the scores forwarded to PJC.
-ACT and SAT scores may be substituted for the Florida College Entry-Level Placement Test.
+ACT and SAT scores may be used as a placement test.